 J.R.: In the King Oscar group we create a tightly integrated multinational organisation in Norway, Poland, Belgium and the United States.
 The shared service structures present in Poland are run by local managers.
 The management of King Oscar is very centralised.
 The main decisions are taken at the level of the group.
 Two members of the group board come from Poland and have a key influence on strategic decisions regarding the whole King Oscar group.

 For Norwegians, the underlying rationale for the investment in Poland was associated with relatively low labour costs.
 Gradually, high professional qualifications of managers and administrative staff were also recognised.
 I think that other corporations have gone a similar way and over time began to appreciate not only the cost factor, but also other potential of our country.

-Since November 2011, the BCC Outsourcing Centre has been working for King Oscar.
+Since November 2011, the SNP Outsourcing Centre has been working for King Oscar.
 The SAP system maintained in the data centre in Złotniki near Poznań is availed of by users from the headquarters of King Oscar in Bergen, Norway, and production facilities in the Pomeranian Gniewino and Norwegian Svolvaer.

-In addition, BCC supports remotely Norwegian and Polish users of SAP under the SAP application management agreement.
+In addition, SNP supports remotely Norwegian and Polish users of SAP under the SAP application management agreement.
 The SAP application management contract covers the finance and controlling areas, materials management and warehouse management, production and quality management, sales and distribution, as well as human resources and payroll.